ridasaleem0/synthetic_data_generation_using_genai/README.md

    ```

 2. **Download the Data:**
-   Place your `mle_test_data.csv` file in the root directory of the repository.
+   Place your `mle_test_data.csv` file in the root directory of the folder.

 3. **Run the Script:**
    Execute the Python script `generate_synthetic_data.py`: